krahets/hello-algo/en/docs/chapter_graph/graph_operations.md

 </div>

-Observing the Table 9-2 , it seems that the adjacency list (hash table) has the best time efficiency and space efficiency.
+Observing Table 9-2, it seems that the adjacency list (hash table) has the best time efficiency and space efficiency.
 However, in practice, operating on edges in the adjacency matrix is more efficient, requiring only a single array access or assignment operation.
 Overall, the adjacency matrix exemplifies the principle of "space for time", while the adjacency list exemplifies "time for space".